18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 3: Lake Mburo National Park to Ruhija Sector of Bwindi National Park – 18 Days Birding Tour with Gorilla Trekking.
+Day 3: Transfer from Lake Mburo National Park to Ruhija Sector of Bwindi – 18 Days Birding Tour with Gorilla Trekking.

-The morning will be spent exploring the open savannah and wetland habitats of Mburo National Park, which resembles the stereotypical savannah environments of Kenya’s Masai Mara, but with many more thorny acacia thickets.
+The morning will be devoted to the open savannah and wetland habitats of Mburo National Park, which is representative of the stereotypical Kenya’s Masai Mara savannahs, but with many more thorny acacia thickets.
 There are quite a few species that are very localized in Uganda, and which only occur here.
-Our top avian target will be the Red-faced Barbet, which has a small range in Rwanda, Burundi, Uganda, and Tanzania, to the west of Lake Victoria.
+The Red-faced Barbet, with its small range in Rwanda, Burundi, Uganda, and Tanzania to the west of Lake Victoria, will be our top avian target.

 Other targets will include Tabora Cisticola, Emerald-spotted Wood-Dove, Green-capped Eremomela, Golden-tailed Woodpecker, Spot-flanked Barbet.
 Lake Mburo is also an excellent park for mammals, including classic safari fare like Warthog, Eland, Common Zebra, and Impala.
-It is not all safari vehicle birding; we will take a boat to search for the African cousin of the neotropical Sungrebe, the rare and elusive African Finfoot, and we may even find a White-backed Night-Heron.
-In the afternoon, we drive up into the misty mountains of Bwindi National Park, whose dense cloud forest provides a complete change of scene from Mburo’s savannah.
+Not all the birding is from safari vehicles; we seek by boat both the African relative of the neotropical Sungrebe, the very rare and skulking African Finfoot and can sometimes find White-backed Night-Heron.
+This afternoon we drive up into the mist-shrouded mountains of Bwindi Forest National Park whose dense cloud forest is in complete contrast to Mburo’s open savannah.

 Destination: Bwindi Impenetrable Forest National Park